Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Phases and Excitations

-Figure.\ref{fig:static_all}(a) shows the zero-temperature magnetic susceptibility $\chi_h$, which marks out several boundaries highlighted in the schematic phase diagram.
-At finite field in about the range $0.11 <h/K <0.18$ and for near-isotropic interaction, there is a gapless QSL sandwiched between two singularities of $\chi_h$, reported in our previous works \cite{David2019,Patel12199,Pradhan_PRB_2020} as well as others ~\cite{Yuanming2018,Nasu_PRB_2018,Liang_PRB_2018,Jiang_arXiv_2018,Gohlke_PRB_2018,hickey2019emergence,Berke_PRB_2020,Zhu_PRB_2018}.
-For even larger $h$ the system becomes partially polarized, whose phase boundary is also clearly visible in Fig. \ref{fig:static_all} as singularities in different measures (see below). $\chi_h$ marks out the four phases: the CSL in the lower left region, the Abelian $Z_2$ QSL at high anisotropy and finite field, the gapless QSL and the VBS/polarized phase; while in $\chi_z$ (Fig. \ref{fig:static_all}(b)) the boundary between Abelian $Z_2$ QSL and the VBS/polarized phase are not as clear, since the transition is being driven by the field.
+The results are shown in Fig. \ref{fig:static_all}(a,b) and their cuts on the right side of the contours.
+Figure. \ref{fig:static_all}(a) shows the zero-temperature magnetic susceptibility $\chi_h$, which marks out several boundaries highlighted in the schematic phase diagram.
+At finite field in about the range $0.4 \lesssim h/K \lesssim 0.7$ and for near-isotropic interaction, there is a gapless QSL sandwiched between two singularities of $\chi_h$, reported in our previous works \cite{David2019,Patel12199,Pradhan_PRB_2020} as well as others ~\cite{Jiang_arXiv_2018,Nasu_PRB_2018,Liang_PRB_2018,Gohlke_PRB_2018,hickey2019emergence,Berke_PRB_2020,Zhu_PRB_2018}.
+For even larger $h$ the system becomes partially polarized, whose phase boundary is also clearly visible in Fig. \ref{fig:static_all} as singularities in different measures (see below). $\chi_h$ marks out the four phases: the CSL in the lower left region, the abelian $Z_2$ QSL at high anisotropy and finite field, the gapless QSL and the VBS/polarized phase; while in $\chi_z$ (Fig. \ref{fig:static_all}(b)) the boundary between abelian $Z_2$ QSL and the VBS/polarized phase are not as clear, since the transition is being driven by the field.

-The distinction between the VBS and the polarized state is not revealed by the susceptibility measurements.
+{\it von-Neumann Entanglement Entropy:} The distinction between the VBS and the polarized state is not revealed by the susceptibility measurements.
 To characterize the emergence of the VBS phase we calculate the von-Neumann entropies $S_{vN}^y$ and $S_{vN}^z$ for subsystems obtained by cutting along $y$ bonds or $z$ bonds respectively.
 These are shown in Fig. \ref{fig:static_all}(d) and (f).
-While $S_{vN}^y$ drops off once the QSL is destroyed, $S_{vN}^z$, persists in the VBS phase indicating the presence of dimers on them, which finally gives away to the polarised phase at even larger magnetic fields whence $S_{vN}^z$ falls off to zero.
-The entanglement entropies are also generically sensitive to all gap-closing transitions such as the one out of the CSL and hence indicating the transition out of it.
+While $S_{vN}^y$ drops off once the QSL is destroyed, $S_{vN}^z$, persists in the VBS phase indicating the presence of dimers on them, which finally gives way to the polarized phase at even larger magnetic fields where $S_{vN}^z$ falls off to zero.
+The entanglement entropies are also generically sensitive to all gap-closing transitions such as the one out of the CSL.

-We also define the following operator that is sensitive to the dimerization:
+{\it Quadrupolar order:} We define the following operator to probe dimerization: